dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Assignments/Homework/W01D03_homework.md

 This saves the changes to your local repo on your machine.
 You now need to push those changes out to your remote repo on Github: `git push origin master`

-When you've completed the homework (or gotten as far as you're going to), go to **your** Github account and navigate to the folder where the homework (it will look something like (the URL will look something like https://github.com/[your Github username]/wdi-al-Khwarizmi/tree/master/W01/D02/Assignments/Homework). **Copy this URL.**
+When you've completed the homework (or gotten as far as you're going to), go to **your** Github account and navigate to the folder where the homework (the URL will look something like https://github.com/YOUR-GITHUB-USERNAME/wdi-al-Khwarizmi/tree/master/W01/D02/Assignments/Homework). **Copy this URL to the clipboard.**

 Now go to our main class repo (again, [here it is](https://github.com/ga-students/wdi-al-Khwarizmi)).
 Click on the 'Issues' tab and create a new Issue:
-* Title: HW #XXX
+* Title: [Your name] Homework Week#Day# (e.g., Ethan Friedman HW W01D04)
-* Body: In the body of the issue, paste the link to the homework's location in your fork of the class repo, the one you just copied.
+* Body: In the body of the issue, paste the link to the homework's location, the one you just copied.
+   * Include also, on a scale of 1-5:
+      1. How complete you feel your HW submission is
+      1. How comfortable you felt with the HW
+   * Also include:
+      1. Wins: What are you feeling good about in the topics covered in the HW
+      1. Struggles: What are you struggling with?

-When you're done, submit the issue.
+      1. Comments: Anything else you'd like to add When you're done, submit the issue.
 Your homework is in!

 =================